Pardoxa/Lampe2/README.md

 Current minSdkVersion 14, so it should work for Android 4.0 upwards, though I only tested it on Android 7.1

 Project compiles with Android Studio 3.3.1.
 Might work with other versions too, but that is the one I used.

+# Base

+I used [this](http://it-in-der-hosentasche.blogspot.com/2014/03/bluetooth-zwischen-raspberry-pi-und.html) tutorial for the bluetooth communication.